 The Product Carbon Footprint is the most established method for determining the climate impact of a…

-A Life Cycle Assessment is a systematic analysis of the environmental impact of a product over its…
+A Life Cycle Analysis (LCA) is a systematic analysis of the environmental impact of a product over…